 Or take a stroll over the Yarra River to the Southgate complex or a quick tram ride to Docklands, where you can enjoy striking views of the city and spectacular waterfront while you dine.

 Melbourne’s shops are mostly open from 9am to 5pm 7 days a week.
-Queen Victoria Market operates from 9am to about 3pm but is closed on Mondays and Wednesdays
+Queen Victoria Market with more than 600 shops, operates from 9am to about 3pm but is closed on Mondays and Wednesdays

 Free Wifi is available at the store at the end of the pier and at many locations in the city center.
 Some are shown on the cruise arrivals guide map and include Federation Square, Flinders Street and Melbourne Central Stations, the Libraries and many coffee shops and restaurants.